The REM will gradually replace the Deux-Montagnes line in 2022 and 2023.

 Geotechnical surveys and relocation of public and municipal utilities will continue along the route, in order to provide data that is critical for designing the REM’s stations on the North Shore.

 A temporary garage for exo trains in Saint-Eustache will be built so that exo’s permanent maintenance centre can be converted to make it compatible with REM cars.
 Due to its location, this work is not likely to have an impact.

-Video: The work on the Deux-Montagnes line
+Work on the Deux-Montagnes line explained

 The REM's work represent a major challenge in keeping the Deux-Montagnes and Mascouche lines in service until January 2020.
 We present the work in progress and the long-terme work schedule.